rsreese/namebench/README.md

-namebench hunts down the fastest DNS servers available for your web site domain to use.
-This assumes you have added your domains records to the name server to use, e.g. `dig www.domain.com @nameserverIP` will resolve. namebench runs a fair and thorough benchmark using datasets in order to provide an individualized recommendation. namebench is completely free and does not modify your system in any way.
-This project began as a 20% project at Google but has been modified to assess name servers of a specified host verse finding optimal name servers for general DNS resolution.
+namebench assesses a list of DNS servers you provide in order to determine which provide the fastest responses. namebench runs a fair and thorough benchmark using datasets in order to provide an individualized recommendation.
+This project began as a 20% project at Google **but has been modified to assess name servers of a specified host verse finding optimal name servers for general DNS resolution.**

 namebench runs on Mac OS X, Windows, and UNIX, and is available with a graphical user interface as well as a command-line interface. **GUI not supported with this version at the moment.**

 Requirements:

+  * You have added your domains records to the name server to use, e.g. `dig www.domain.com @nameserverIP` will resolve.
-  * Python 2.4 - 2.6.
+  * Python 2.4 - 2.7.
 If you are using Mac OS X or Linux, this is built-in.
-Otherwise, visit http://www.python.org/ **Only tested using Python 2.7.x on Debian Linux.**
+Otherwise, visit http://www.python.org/ **Only tested using Python 2.7.x on Debian Linux and OS X.**

 ## Quick Use Guide